![]() |

 while their hands were extremely busy with the work.
 One of them spat out his

 The wind gusted at the top of the bridge.
-A shrill noise
+A shrill noise of a

-about to slip from the top.
+to slip from the top.
 The workers were erecting tall partitions along the

 parapet wall.
-He stuck out his head, looked down and saw the rail way track
+He stuck out his head, looked down, and saw the railway track

 running endlessly till his eyes could reach.
 The rails and stones were shining